Bruschi die casting BLOG. Stay on top of the Industry

 Reducing porosity in high pressure zinc die casting

 High pressure zinc die casting is the process of forcing molten zinc based alloy under high pressure into a mould cavity.
 This delicate process can be influenced by a series of factors like the mould geometry, the composition of the alloy and the injection process that forces the molten metal into the mould.
+The most common defects that can appear on a diecast are:

-Porosity influences the quality of final product in terms of tightness and strength.
+Porosity: influences the quality of final product in terms of tightness and strength.
 The most common porosity types are gas porosity, shrinkage porosity and leaks.

 Gas porosity: air trapped in the casting caused by poor shot end control, poor venting and overflow function, or bad design.